Financial gurus Dave Ramsey and Suze Orman say you should only buy guaranteed level term insurance.

 Term life insurance is a lot less expensive to buy than a permanent policy.
 Typically only 5-10% of the cost of whole life.

-Dave Ramsey says that if a 30 year old male had a $100 a month to spend on life insurance, he could only afford to purchase a $125,000 whole life insurance policy.
+Dave Ramsey says that if a 30-year-old male had $100 per month to spend on life insurance, he could only afford to purchase a $125,000 whole life insurance policy.

 That’s because it’s “permanent life insurance.”